headerphoto

 Mission Statement

-Chamber Players International is a unique, classical music ensemble which serves as an important cultural resource for the entire Long Island community - providing a viable alternative to New York City based programs.
+Chamber Players International is a unique, classical music ensemble which serves as an important cultural resource for the entire Long Island and Metropolitan New York community.
 Founded in 1971, (then named the Sea Cliff Chamber Players), CPI is a not-for-profit, tax-exempt corporation and gives between 25 and 30 concert events annually.
-Over its more than forty-year year history, it has developed a strong presence within the region and boasts a Board of Directors comprised of noted civic leaders and professionals representing virtually every industry in the region.
+Over its more than forty-four year history, it has developed a strong presence within the region and boasts a Board of Directors comprised of noted civic leaders and professionals representing virtually every industry in the region.
 Our artist roster is comprised of nationally and internationally renowned concert musicians all of whom have won major competitions, record for major record labels and who are on the faculties of our most important conservatories, musical schools and universities.

 Chamber Players was founded in 1971 to fill a need for a fully professional musical and educational ensemble in the Long Island region.
 As the first independent, regional group of its kind in the nation, Chamber Players subsequently became the model for other regional chamber music societies throughout the country.
 In 1996, the organization was re-organized to better reflect its artistic mission as well as the make-up of its “international quality” artist roster.
-In 1998, the ensemble name was changed to Chamber Players International.
+In 1998, David Winkler was appointed the Executive Director and the ensemble name was changed to Chamber Players International.
 That same year we created our community concerts initiative as well as an ongoing musical education component.

-In 2011 Chamber Players will maintain subscription concert series at the annual Long Island Mozart Festival 2011 at Old Westbury Gardens and at the De Seversky Center on the campus of New York Institute of Technology, also in Old Westbury.
-Other concert events will take place at the Planting Fields Arboretum in Oyster Bay, at the Kosciuszko Foundation in New York City, as well as on-going events at the Long Island Children’s Museum in Uniondale.
+In 2015-16 Chamber Players will maintain subscription concert series at the annual Landmark Series at Old Westbury Gardens and at the Coindre Chateau in Huntington.
+Other concert events will take place at the Chelsea Mansion in East Meadow, and at various venues in New York City, such as the Di Menna Center and National Opera Center.

 CPI’s artistic mission is three fold: